Californian Cops Stole a Suspects' Nude Photos as a 'Game'

 Videos by VICE

 Several of the owners of these phones were DUI suspects.
-One was hospitalised when Harrington took bikini photos from her phone, and another gave permission to search her device after a DUI arrest, which was apparently interpreted as a green light for shady behaviour.
+One was hospitalized when Harrington took bikini photos from her phone, and another gave permission to search her device after a DUI arrest, which was apparently interpreted as a green light for shady behavior.

 Harrington is based in Dublin, CA, but reportedly claimed to have “learned” how to snag these photos during his time in Los Angeles.
 CHP Commissioner Joe Harrow says this is being taken very seriously, a sentiment that was echoed by district chief Avery Browne.
 This sordid stuff may be just isolated as Browne claims, but then again, if the National Security Agency is looking at your nudes, why wouldn’t cops do the same on occasion?